euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 The main goal of JyNI is compatibility with NumPy and SciPy, since these extensions are of most scientific importance.
 Since NumPy has dependencies on several other extensions, we will have to ensure compatibility with these extensions first.
 Among these are ctypes and datetime (see previous section).
-In order to support ctypes, we will have to support the ``PyWeakRef``-object.
+In order to support ctypes, we will have to support the ``PyWeakRef`` object.

 Garbage Collection
 ..................

 Our first idea to provide garbage collection for native extensions, was to adopt the original CPython garbage collector source and use it in parallel with the Java garbage collector.
 The CPython garbage collector would be responsible to collect mirrored objects, native stubs and objects created by native extensions.
 The stubs would keep the corresponding objects alive by maintaining a global reference.
-However, this approach does not offer a clean way to trace reference cycles through Java/Jython-code (even pure Java Jython objects can be part of reference cycles keeping native objects alive forever).
+However, this approach does not offer a clean way to trace reference cycles through Java/Jython code (even pure Java Jython objects can be part of reference cycles keeping native objects alive forever).

 To obtain a cleaner solution, we plan to setup an architecture that makes the native objects subject to Java's garbage collector.
 The difficulty here is that Java's mark and sweep algorithm only traces Java objects.
 When a Jython object is collected, we can use its finalizer to clean up the corresponding C-``PyObject`` (mirrored or stub), if any.
 To deal with native ``PyObject`` s that don't have a corresponding Java object, we utilize ``JyGCHead`` s (some minimalistic Java objects) to track them and clean them up on finalization.
 We use the visitproc mechanism of original CPython's garbage collection to obtain the reference connectivity graph of all relevant native ``PyObject`` s.
 We mirror this connectivity in the corresponding ``JyGCHead`` s, so that the Java garbage collector marks and sweeps them according to native connectivity.